-Just in time for Valentine’s Day, we’re revisiting one of our most popular Chow-To episodes, in which senior video producer, Guillermo Riveros, learns to make French macarons from Jayce Baudry, executive pastry chef at Daniel Boulud’s Épicerie Boulud.
-Follow along with his expert tips and you can turn out bakery-worthy macarons at home, a perfectly romantic sweet for a special someone—or for treating yourself.
+If you’re looking for a perfect quarantine baking project that also happens to be ideal for Easter (and spring in general), we’re revisiting one of our most popular Chow-To episodes.
+Senior video producer Guillermo Riveros learns to make French macarons from Jayce Baudry, executive pastry chef at Daniel Boulud’s Épicerie Boulud.
+Follow along with his expert tips and you can turn out bakery-worthy macarons at home—no yeast required!

 If you’ve never eaten a macaron (not to be confused with a macaroon), they are the most delightful sandwich cookies: crisp yet chewy meringue shells, held together by a creamy filling, usually ganache.
 Traditional macarons also happen to be naturally gluten-free, as they’re made with almond flour.
 Keto, not so much—sugar is the main ingredient, along with eggs.